-- Close all locking doors securely. - Close any open windows prior to leaving the room. - Engage with guests and visitors in the building.
-If they are visitors to CTS, they will appreciate your assistance. - If you are uncomfortable with the presence of an unknown visitor, please see the reception desk or the Director of Facilities and ask for assistance.
-Do not hesitate to contact the police if you feel their presence is needed. - Report missing keys/ID Cards to the reception desk or Director of Facilities and Events immediately. - Secure your personal belongings before you leave your car, the bus or train.
+- Close all locking doors securely. - Close any open windows prior to leaving the room. - If you are uncomfortable with the presence of an unknown visitor, please see the reception desk or the Director of Facilities and Events and ask for assistance. - Report missing keys/ID Cards to the South Reception desk, Michele Carr, or Director of Facilities and Events immediately. - Secure your personal belongings before you leave your car, the bus or train.
 Keep purses and briefcases in front of you. - Choose routes that are well populated and well lit.
 Avoid walking close to bushes or walls. - Notice the faces of those around you.
 If you think someone is following too closely, cross the street.
 Move in a direction towards other people.
 Step into a business or restaurant and state that there is a problem and that you may need assistance. - Arrange to walk with others to your car or contact The University of Chicago to be escorted to your car (day or night).
 Call (773) 702-8181 to request service. - CTS students can use University of Chicago shuttle buses to get to their destination.
 Students must show their CTS student ID to ride. - Purchase a whistle and carry it in an accessible place (on key chain, around neck).